sugoiServal/toolsSandBox/git/git_Notes.md

    - Node alias
      - HEAD: the current node you are in (master or through checkout)
      - master: the lattest version
+     - origin: common name alias to the remote url, meaning the remote repository that a project was originally cloned from.

    - .gitignore: sepecify the files that will be ignored